 Author: Tara Armstrong

-Studying a Bachelor of Science Majoring in Biology + Chemistry at the University of Newcastle.
+Studying a Bachelor of Environmental Engineering/Bachelor of Science at the University of Newcastle.
 Keenly interested in the world around us, less interested in writing about herself in third person.